 As the guide puts it, “across Europe, restrictions rarely appear as outright bans.
 More often, they accumulate through programming pressure, funding conditions, legal ambiguity, security concerns, and online backlash.”
 Practically, performances get “postponed” without explanation, funding becomes tied to vague values, boards are reshaped to police content and events are cancelled citing security or reputational concerns…

-German cultural organizations report avoiding controversial programming that could trigger funding scrutiny, particularly around Middle East politics.
-While formal bans remain rare, institutions describe internal pressure to “de-risk” content.
-For example, in the lead-up to and during Documenta 15 in Kassel, several artworks and curatorial decisions sparked sustained controversy over alleged antisemitic content, leading to political criticism, artwork removal, and organisational resignations.
+Germany: While formal bans remain rare, institutions describe internal pressure to “de-risk” content.
+For example, in the lead-up to and during Documenta 15 in Kassel, back in 2022, several artworks and curatorial decisions sparked controversy over alleged antisemitic content, leading to political criticism, artwork removal, and organisational resignations.

-In Italy, concerns have emerged over leadership changes at publicly funded institutions, with appointments perceived as politically aligned narrowing programming choices without explicit directives.
-In Italy, changes in leadership at publicly funded theatres and cultural institutions have been linked in press reports to disputes over programming and perceived political alignment (for example, RAI cultural programme adjustments post-elections).
+In Italy, changes in leadership at publicly funded theatres and cultural institutions have been linked in press reports to disputes over programming and perceived political alignment.

 While EU and national rules require transparency and non-discrimination, subsidies increasingly function as informal leverage.
-“Public funding is at times weaponised, with support made conditional upon conformity to specific values or norms,” the report states.
+“Public funding is at times weaponised, with support made conditional upon conformity to specific values or norms,” the guide notes.

-Hungary's cultural governance reforms over the past decade have concentrated decision-making power and reshaped institutional boards, prompting international concern about artistic autonomy.
-Critics argue that funding access now depends more on ideological alignment than artistic merit.
+Hungary's governance reforms over the past decade have concentrated decision-making power and reshaped institutional boards, prompting international concern about artistic autonomy.

-In Poland, changes to museum and theatre leadership have repeatedly sparked controversy, with directors dismissed following disputes over programming perceived as politically contentious.
-Courts have sometimes intervened, but often only after artistic damage has occurred.
+In Poland, changes to museum and theatre leadership have sparked controversy in the not so distant past, with directors dismissed following disputes over programming perceived as politically contentious.

 The EU has limited intervention tools.
 Cultural policy remains largely national under Article 167 TFEU, resulting in uneven enforcement dependent on domestic checks and balances.

-PEARLE & EFA point to the European Media Freedom Act, adopted in 2024, as a potential model.
+Overall, PEARLE & EFA point to the European Media Freedom Act, adopted in 2024, as a potential model for inspiration.
 While focused on journalism, it introduced EU-level safeguards for editorial independence, transparency in funding, and protection against arbitrary content removal.

 Cultural organizations argue that a comparable mechanism could help monitor threats to artistic freedom, even without harmonizing national laws.
 So far, artistic freedom remains absent as a dedicated category in the Commission's annual Rule of Law Reports, though the European Parliament has urged its inclusion.
 But, “protecting artistic freedom is both a legal task and a cultural practice.”